-“There’s just a lot of pride that goes into driving that Ford for Stewart-Haas Racing (SHR), Mobil 1 and Rush each time we race,” Bowyer said.
+“There’s just a lot of pride that goes into driving that Ford for Stewart-Haas Racing, Rush and Cummins each time we race,” Bowyer said.
 “But carrying the No. 14 at Indy ratchets it up a whole other level.
 Everyone knows what that number means there.
 I was watching some stuff on A.J.
-Foyt and I was like, ‘Man, what a bad ass.’
+Foyt and I was like, ‘Man, what a bad dude.’
 That guy was so cool out of that racecar, and then he got in that thing and drove it just like that grizzly bear he looked like out of the car.”

-Rush Truck Centers has its own history at SHR.
-It’s been the primary partner on the No. 14 team since Bowyer arrived at SHR in 2017 and has been with the organization since 2010.
+Rush Truck Centers been the primary partner on the No. 14 team since Bowyer arrived at SHR in 2017 and has been with the organization since 2010.
 The Texas-based company has used Bowyer and the team to appeal to NASCAR fans as one way to recruit the technicians it needs to operate the largest network of commercial truck and bus dealerships in the country, with locations in 22 states.
 According to Rush Truck Centers, the trucking industry is expected to need 200,000 diesel technicians over the next 10 years to keep up with maintenance demands.

 Bowyer said he’ll take any advantage he can get this weekend because Indy is a difficult track for the stock-car crowd, whose cars lack the downforce of their open-wheel counterparts in the IndyCar Series.
 The rectangular oval track includes two 5/8-mile straightaways and four nearly identical quarter-mile turns connected by short, eighth-mile straightaways.
-The turns are banked about nine degrees – far flatter than the 30-plus-degree banking at tracks like Daytona (Fla.)
+The turns are banked about 9 degrees – far flatter than the 30-plus-degree banking at tracks like Daytona (Fla.)
 International Speedway, Talladega (Ala.)
 Superspeedway, Bristol (Tenn.)
-Motor Speedway and others that are part of the NASCAR schedule.
+Motor Speedway and many others on the NASCAR schedule.

-“Indy is just so unique,” said Bowyer, who has posted two top-five and three-top 10 finishes in 13 starts at Indianapolis.
+“Indy is just so unique,” said Bowyer, who has posted three top-five and four-top 10 finishes in 13 starts at Indianapolis.
 “You’re going so fast.
 The corners are so flat.
 You’ve got to have that baby flat to the floor, all the way around.
 It’s just a hard, hard track to get around.”

 He said the key to racing success there is managing risk behind the steering wheel.

-“The challenge is trying to be patient,” Bowyer said.
+“The challenge is trying to be patient,” he continued.
 “You just have to be patient.
 You push it to the edge there.
-You come off of them corners and you’re like, ‘There’s no way.
-I’m gonna hit the wall.
-Whoo.’
-By the way, I gotta do that 400 more miles.”
+You come off of them corners and you’re like, ‘There’s no way – I’m gonna hit the wall – whoo.’
+By the way, I’ve got to do that 400 more miles.”